Lexicon

 AORIGINAL

 Equivalence is context-indexed: two things may be equivalent in one scope and distinct in another.
+Context decides.
 A paperback and a hardcover are equivalent qua text content but distinct qua physical object.
 A JPEG and a PNG are equivalent qua visual appearance but distinct qua compression algorithm.
 Scoped equivalence makes the scope explicit — the equivalence holds within a specified set of contexts, and transport (using the equivalence to substitute one thing for another) is valid only within that scope.
 Claims of equivalence that omit their scope are claims that cannot be checked, because the checker does not know which contexts to test.

 Sea, Membrane, Apex